CONSTITUTION AND BY-LAWS OF THE CONGRESS FOR DEMOCRATIC CHANGE (CDC)

 Sec.
 32 Applications for membership shall be considered by the leadership of the County and by the Regional Executive Committee, if no County Executive Committee exists.
 The Regional, County, District, Zone, Branch, or any other provincial or interim leadership shall have the power to accept or refuse any application for membership provided such acceptance or refusal shall be subject to review by the next higher organ of the CDC.

 Sec.
-33 Membership cards shall be issued to individual registered members of the CDC, while certificates shall be issued to counties, regions, districts, zones, and branches whose application for membership has been accepted, subject to review as aforesaid, and, in all cases, upon payment of the required registration fees and satisfaction of other regulations promulgated by the Membership Committee.
+33 Membership cards shall be issued by individual registered members of the CDC, while certificates shall be issued to counties, regions, districts, zones, and branches whose application for membership has been accepted, subject to review as aforesaid, and, in all cases, upon payment of the required registration fees and satisfaction of other regulations promulgated by the Membership Committee.

 Sec.
 35 Objections to application for membership may be made by any registered member to the County, Regional, Zone, or National General Secretary within three weeks of notification of the application provided that any final decision to deny an application for membership shall be made by the NEC, subject to review by Congress.

 Sec.
-36 At any time before the individual is accepted as a full member of the Party or in exceptional circumstances when the member has been admitted, the application or the membership may be rejected for good cause ranging from fraud, misinformation, etc. Reasons tor the rejection must be transmitted to the applicant in writing.
+36 At any time before the individual is accepted as a full member of the Party or in exceptional circumstances when the member has been admitted, the application or the membership may be rejected for good cause ranging from fraud, misinformation, etc. Reasons for the rejection must be transmitted to the applicant in writing.

 Sec.
 37 In the absence of any objection or decision to deny membership, the applicant shall, on the expiry of four (4) weeks from the date of application and notification of provisional membership, become a full member whose name shall then be transferred to the national membership list as a full member of the CDC as soon as is practicable.